Avisblatt/avisblatt/README.md

 in an R session.
 Because this repository is currently private, you will need an access token to do so.
 Here's how to generate a [GitHub access](https://github.com/settings/tokens) token.

-Note: If you have troubling installing {devtools} or are not an avisblatt package developer you can use the {remotes} package which has fewer dependencies and is easy to install.
+Note: If you have trouble installing {devtools} or are not an {avisblatt} package developer you can use the {remotes} package which has fewer dependencies and is easy to install.

 ```